An unanticipated and somewhat surprising development came out of the COVID-19 pandemic.

 Ampol Limited (ASX:ALD)

-In a step back in time, the well-known Caltex Australia returned to its original name of Ampol Limited (Australian Motorists Petrol Company).
-That followed the decision by Chevron to end the licensing arrangement that allowed the use of the Caltex name.
+In a step back in time, well known Caltex Australia returned to its original name of Ampol Limited (Australian Motorists Petrol Company) following the decision by Chevron to end the licensing arrangement allowing the use of the Caltex name.

 Sonic Healthcare Limited (ASX:SHL)

-Sonic provides medical diagnostic, laboratory medicine, and pathology services to medical practitioners of all stripes.
-The company is a market leader in Australasia, Europe, and North America.
+Sonic provides a full range of medical diagnostic, laboratory medicine, and pathology services to medical practitioners of all stripes.
+The company is a market leader here in Australasia, Europe, and North America.

-The GFC (great financial crisis) proved that in the worst of times, there might be no such thing as a recession-proof stock, but common sense suggests a company like Sonic comes close.
-Regardless of economic conditions, people still become unwell and diagnostic imaging and laboratory medicine are at the forefront of determining what is wrong and what treatment is appropriate.
-The COVID-19 pandemic challenged that bit of common sense, as diagnostic procedures were put on hold except for the most serious cases.
+The GFC (great financial crisis) proved that in the worst of times, there may be no such thing as a recession proof stock, but common sense suggests a company like Sonic comes close.
+Regardless of economic conditions, people still get sick and diagnostic imaging and laboratory medicine are at the forefront of determining what is wrong and what treatment is appropriate.ย The COVID 19 pandemic challenged that bit of common sense, as diagnostic procedures were put on hold with the exception of the most serious cases.

-Over the last decade, Sonic has been a consistent dividend payer with share price appreciation in excess of 150%.
+Over the last decade Sonic has been a consistent dividend payer with share price appreciation of 612%.

-sonic healthcare limited shl price chart november 2023
+shl sonic healthcare limited stock price chart overview 2024

 The payout ratio is 70.34%, with a five-year average payout of 53.88%.
 Debt to equity is 39.14%.